binipringle/contracts/_texts/0-outline.md

 2. Invites performance, e.g. offer for a reward, prove me wrong, or prizes for skill and luck (I've only got one cat so I've limited the number of people, and I've induced performance); they're not worried about the number of people who will... *Carbolic Smoke Ball*
 3. Communicates willingness to commit

-**Carbolic Smoke Ball (p 101):** (in Pepsico) 100 pounds to anyone who uses the product and still gets the flu.
-(The ad in Carbolic Smoke Ball was considered an offer because it invited performance.)
+## Cases - advertisement

 **Carlill v.
-Carbolic Smoke Ball Co** (discussed in Pepsi)
+Carbolic Smoke Ball Co.** (discussed in Pepsi)

 In Carlill v.
-Carbolic Smoke Ball Co., the court found that an ad was an offer because by stating that the company would give £100 to anyone who used the product and still got the flu, the advertiser invited performance by inviting the public to prove it wrong and communicated a willingness to commit by promising a reward if they did.
+Carbolic Smoke Ball Co., the court found that an ad was an offer because it invited performance by stating that the company would give £100 to anyone who used the product and still got the flu, the advertiser invited performance by calling on the public to prove it wrong and communicated a willingness to commit by promising a reward if they did.

 - Rule/Law: Advertisements offering rewards are offers to anyone who does perform the conditions named in the advertisement, and anybody who does perform the condition accepts the offer.
 RST § 24 (I think).

 **John D.R.
 Leonard v.
 Pepsico, Inc.** U.S. District Court, SDNY (1999)

-- **Issue:** Whether accepting the terms of an advertisement that is not clear and intended to be a joke can create an enforceable contract.
-- **Facts:**
-- **I. Uncontested facts:** Pepsico was going to run a promotional campaign called "Pepsi Stuff" which encouraged consumers to collect points from Pepsi packaging and redeem them for Pepsi branded merchandise.
-Before launching the campaign, to test the promotion, Pepsico broadcast a TV commercial that showed someone redeeming their points for a Harrier jet.
-Pepsico also distributed a Pepsi Stuff catalog in Washington State which listed various items exchangeable for points but not the Harrier jet.
-An order form that came with the catalog had check boxes for ordering the items advertised in the catalog but not the Harrier jet.
-The catalog stated that merchandise could only be ordered with the order form.
-- **II.
-Appellant Leonard’s factual allegations:** Plaintiff Leonard alleged that he saw the commercial with the Harrier jet and based on the commercial, believed that he could redeem 7.000.000 Pepsi Stuff points for a Harrier jet.
-Through collecting and buying points for this purpose, Leonard amassed about 700,000 points.
+In Pepsico, the court found that a TV ad displaying a person redeeming Pepsi points in exchange for a Harrier jet was not an offer because it did not have clear, definite and explicit terms and because the details of the offer were reserved by Pepsico to a separate writing in its catalogue.

-- **III.
-Respondent Pepsico’s factual allegations:** Defendant Pepsico alleged that the advertisement in the commercial stating that the Harrrier jet could be purchased with 7,000,000 Pepsi Stuff points was a joke.
+In Pepsico, the court found that a TV ad displaying a person redeeming Pepsi points in exchange for a Harrier jet was not an offer because a reasonable person in appellant Leonard's position would have understood that the commercial stating that the Harrrier jet could be purchased with 7,000,000 Pepsi Stuff points was a joke.

-- IV.
-The appellate court’s resolution of the fact:
-- Procedural History:
-- Court’s Reasoning:
-- **Rule/Law:** For an advertisement to be an offer, there must be some language of commitment (on whose part?) or some invitation to take action without further communication (could this invitation to take action be an order form?).
+- **Rule/Law:** For an advertisement to be an offer, there must be some language of commitment or some invitation to take action without further communication (could this invitation to take action be an order form?).
 (99) Advertisements are mere requests to consider and examine and negotiate unless the circumstances are exceptional and the words used are very plain and clear.
 (99) An advertisement is not transformed into an enforceable offer merely by a potential offeree's expression of willingness to accept the offer through, among other means, completion of an order form.
 (99) Advertisements and the completion of order forms are mere notices and solicitations for offers.
 (99) Purchase orders are not enforceable contracts until they are accepted by the seller (99-100).
 RST § 26 states that "[a] manifestation of willingness to enter into a bargain is not an offer if the person to whom it is addressed knows or has reason to know that the person making it does not intend to conclude a bargain until he has madde a further manifestation of assent" (100).
-- Application:
-- Policy:
-- Holding:
-- Disposition:
-- Context (why the case was assigned):

-In Pepsi, the court found the TV ad displaying the Harrier jet did not have clear, definite and explicit terms because the ad reserved the details of the offer to a separate writing - the cata ... see slide

 **Lefkowitz v.
 Great Minneapolis Surplus** (discussed in Pepsi)